Vertex decomposable graphs, codismantlability, Cohen-Macaulayness and Castelnuovo-Mumford regularity: conclusion

-Indeed, what we are really asking whether Theorem~\ref{thm:tri-unmixed} remains true when a graph is not necessarily $(C_4,C_5,C_7)$-free.
 At this point, it is also reasonable to ask under what conditions on a codismantlable graph $G$, we may guarantee that $\reg(G)=\im(G)$.

-\begin{prob} Is there any $(C_4,C_5)$-free CNS-graph which is Cohen-Macaulay? \end{prob} We believe that a negative answer to Problem~\ref{prob:cns-cm} would be in no surprise.
+\begin{problem} Is there any $(C_4,C_5)$-free CNS-graph which is Cohen-Macaulay over some field? \end{problem} We believe that a negative answer to Problem~\ref{prob:cns-cm} would be of no surprise.
 In detail, we call a connected induced subgraph $H$ of a graph $G$ \emph{separated} in $G$, if there exists an independent set $U$ of $G$ such that $H$ is a connected component of $G-N_G[U]$.
 Note that in a Cohen-Macaulay graph, no cycle of length at least $6$ can be separated.
 So, one way to attack Problem~\ref{prob:cns-cm} is to check whether such a cycle can be separated in a well-covered, $(C_4,C_5)$-free CNS-graph.